tamunoWoks/parch_and_posey/sql.md

 LIMIT 1;
 ```
 **Note:** This query above only works if there are no ties for the account that used facebook the most.
 It is a best practice to use a larger limit number first such as 3 or 5 to see if there are ties before using LIMIT 1.
+- Which channel was most frequently used by most accounts?